niclabs/ratadns/_posts/2015-11-26-Speedy-Meets-Fievel.md

 }
 ```

-# Jerry, Aggregator and Information Visualization
+# Jerry: Aggregator and Information Visualization

 Jerry keeps listening several Redis channels, one for each PreR.
 Multiple monitors send their data through the same channels.
 Jerry extracts the data, and start to process it.
 With this, aggregated data may be queried by the visualization.
 More details will came in the future, with its own blog entry.